 All Tripura Tiger Force was initially established as All Tripura Tribal Force on 11th July 1990.
 Differences had cropped up between the leaders of ATTF on the issue of signing a ‘Memorandum of settlement’ with the Govt of Tripura and surrender of its cadres.
 While one faction signed the ‘Memorandum of settlement’ on 23 August 1993 and 1633 militants surrendered to the Government, others did not surrender and continued with terrorist activities

 There are those who are also questioning the role of the law enforcing agencies when it comes to the failure on the part of the Police to control the post-poll violence in Tripura.
 A flash back in this context could be an eye-opener for those now in the saddle.
-During the fag end of the CPI (M) leader Nripen Chakraborty’s 10 year rule as Tripura Chief Minister, violence had been brought under full control and the pressure on the extremist groups also continued during the initial tenure of Sudhir Ranjan Majumdar, who headed a Congress Government between 1988 and 1992.
-For ensuring peace in Tripura during that period, credit to a large extent goes to the then Director General of Police R P Sharma, a 1958 batch IPS officer borne on the Madhya Pradesh cadre.
+During the fag end of the CPI (M) leader Nripen Chakraborty’s 10 year rule as Tripura Chief Minister (5 January 1978 – 5 February 1988), violence had been brought under full control and the pressure on the extremist groups also continued during the initial tenure of Sudhir Ranjan Majumdar, who headed a Congress Government between 1988 and 1992.
+For ensuring peace in Tripura during that period, full credit goes to the leadership of Director General of Police RP Sharma, a 1958 batch IPS officer borne on the Madhya Pradesh cadre.
 He was DG Police Tripura from November 1987 till December 1990.
-He was then appointed as DG Police Madhya Pradesh, the largest State in the country till it was bifurcated in the year 2000 to form the separate Chhattisgarh State.
+Subsequently, he was appointed as DG Police Madhya Pradesh – then the largest State in the country.
+He is among a few distinguished Police officers, who was twice appointed as DGP Madhya Pradesh.